Pennsylvania

 Shenandoah and southern Coal Region, Pennsylvania

 Currently, the local Schuylkill county is the most Lithuanian one in the entire USA, with Lithuanians making 5% of local population.
-The locations with most Lithuanian heritage are Shenandoah itself, Shenandoah Heights, Frackville, Mahanoy City, Mount Carmel, and Tamaqua.
+The locations with the most Lithuanian heritage are Shenandoah itself, Shenandoah Heights, Frackville, Mahanoy City, Mount Carmel, and Tamaqua.

-Shenandoah - American Vilnius
+Shenandoah - Vilnius of America

-The nickname is not an overstatement as the town had Lithuanian mayors for 42 years.
+Shenandoah's nickname "Vilnius of America" is not an overstatement as the town had Lithuanian mayors for 42 years.
 More than that: the first Lithuanian-language novel in the world "Algimantas" has been published in Shenandoah in 1904 (its publishing house „Dirva“ stood at 15 W Oak St, whether the same building still stands is unclear).
 The reason for this (as well as Lithuanian migration to Coal Region in general) was that Lithuanians back home were discriminated under the Russian Imperial rule with their language banned between years 1865 and 1904.

-Still what exists today is far under what existed in 1898 when Shenandoah Lithuanians owned 59 Taverns, 17 shops, 5 meat markets, 8 stonemasons, 3 barber shops, 4 tailors, 1 blacksmith, 5 mortuaries, 5 stables and 2 publishers!
+Still, what exists today is far under what existed in 1898 when Shenandoah Lithuanians owned 59 Taverns, 17 shops, 5 meat markets, 8 stonemasons, 3 barber shops, 4 tailors, 1 blacksmith, 5 mortuaries, 5 stables and 2 publishers!
 Likely, Shenandoah had more Lithuanian businesses than any city within Lithuania itself, where businesses were generally dominated by the ethnic minorities (Jews, Germans, Russians, and Poles) at the time.

 Shenandoah Heights Lithuanian cemeteries

-In this cemetery, like in most of the Coal Region Lithuanian cemeteries, it is often better not to search for particular graves but rather wander looking at the old gravestones, reading their inscriptions, many of them in pre-modern Lithuanian and see the multitude of surnames: authentic Lithuanian, anglicized Lithuanian, polonized Lithuanian...
+In this cemetery, like in most of the Coal Region Lithuanian cemeteries, it is often better not to search for particular graves but rather wander looking at the old gravestones, reading their inscriptions, many of them in pre-modern Lithuanian language, and see the multitude of surnames: authentic Lithuanian, anglicized Lithuanian, polonized Lithuanian...
 After all, many of the immigrants were illiterate and their surnames would be written down by the migration officers as they heard them.
 Thus "Antanas Jonauskas" became "Anthony Yanousky", "Adomas Sinkevičius" - "Adam Sincavage", etc.

-Our Lady of Calvary Lithuanian cemetery born in 1911 out of the conflict between the priest and parishioners in the interwar St. George parish.
+Our Lady of Calvary Lithuanian cemetery was born in 1911 out of the conflict between the priest and parishioners in the interwar St. George parish.
 The parishioners established their own cemetery and, having taken control of the church, even rang the bells for the funeral processions going there (the priest refused to participate in such funerals). [note: another source suggested that the Our Lady of Calvary Cemetery was established as independent in 1937 and consecrated in 1980, and the 1911 conflict happened at one of the other Shenandoah Lithuanian cemeteries]

 Among the key reasons for such battles was the fact that in the 19th century, Lithuanians (and thus Lithuanian-Americans) were divided between the very religious ones and those who regarded the Lithuanian identity to be more important than Catholic identity.
 In the Coal Region, however, both groups went to churches, as the Lithuanian churches were both religious and secular institutions where Lithuanians would meet (also engaging in folk dances after the mass, etc.).
 For that second group, the secular activities mattered far more than the religious ones; these „secular Catholics“ of Shenandoah even criticised priests for too long religious ceremonies.
 The priests regarded these people as lost souls, and this second group was prominent among the activists for the secular-rule of the churches.

 Eventually, the Roman Catholic Church got hold of the St George‘s church after numerous court battles, and the Our Lady of Calvary also became officially Catholic.
 Today, however, it seems that the secular activists of ~1900 have been right, as the church has been demolished and its stones may still be found at the western end of the Our Lady of Calvary Cemetery.
-Initially, the church promised that it would build a symbolic belfry for Lithuanians out of these stones, but has reneged on its promises since.
+Initially, the diocese promised that it would build a symbolic belfry for Lithuanians out of these stones, but has reneged on its promises since.

 The southern side of Shenandoah Heights offers a great view of the Shenandoah town.
 Once, this view was dominated by the twin towers of the massive St. George Lithuanian church.
 The church is well-remembered as a key landmark of Shenandoah and even some advertising billboards ask the passers-by to remember it.